 To allow ample time for all patients and scheduled surgical procedures, we operate primarily by appointment.
 Emergency cases shall always receive top priority, which is why occasional appointment delays are inevitable.
 Please realize that we make a sincere attempt to see each client on time.
 In the event an emergency causes a significant delay, we will reschedule your appointment for a new time.

 Fridays and Saturdays tend to fill up quickly, so it is always best to call early and reserve your preferred time.
 We limit the number of surgeries we perform daily, so if you have a specific day in mind, please call us at your earliest convenience.
-Declaw surgeries are only scheduled for drop-off on Mondays due to the pain medications and overnight stays required.
+Declaw surgeries are only scheduled for drop-off on Thursdays due to the pain medications and overnight stays required.

 Nail trims, Bordetella and Canine Influenza vaccinations (for current patients), and Rabies-only visits do not need an appointment, but we do ask that you call ahead to ensure the appropriate staff members are available.

-For the safety of all animals in our care, we require that all vaccinations be up to date prior to the patient being admitted for in-hospital care (exceptions may be made for emergency cases).
+For the safety of all animals in our care, we require that all core vaccinations be up to date prior to the patient being admitted for in-hospital care (exceptions may be made for emergency cases).
 This means that all dogs/cats must have completed a puppy/kitten series and be current on DA2P/FVRCP and Rabies vaccinations before having an elective procedure performed, such as a spay or neuter.
 Vaccinations must be given by a licensed veterinarian to be considered valid; owner-given or breeder-given (co-op) vaccines are not permissible due to variations in quality, storage, administration, and efficacy.

 All dogs and cats over the age of 3 months are required by law to be vaccinated against Rabies.
 We do offer Rabies-only vaccinations, however, your pet should receive an annual examination as well as other vaccinations and testing depending on its lifestyle.
 All dogs should be vaccinated against Distemper, Parvovirus, and several other diseases, as well as having an annual heart worm test and monthly heart worm prevention.
 All cats should be tested for Feline Leukemia and Feline Immunodeficency Virus, and vaccinated against Feline Viral Rhinotracheaitis, Panleukopenia, and Chlamydia, among others.
 Cats that venture outside should be vaccinated against Feline Leukemia (assuming they test negative).